 Related: What Pros need to know about Instawork & taxes

-Independent contractors who earn more than $400 through 1099 work are subject to the federal self-employment tax of 15.2% (for the 2021 tax year) on their net earnings, which you can calculate using Schedule C.
+Independent contractors who earn more than $400 through 1099 work are subject to the federal self-employment tax on their net earnings, which you can calculate using Schedule C.

 Keep in mind, though, that the self-employment tax isn't necessarily the only tax you'll have to pay.
 You may also pay income, state, and local taxes, among others.